 Overcoming Shadow IT in order to gain visibility in your company is the 56th reason to go beyond Telecom Expense Management and manage your Enterprise Digital Footprint.

-The concept of Shadow IT is difficult to comprehend, and even harder to manage in a modern business.
+The concept of Shadow IT is new concept and it can be hard to understand its intricacies, and even harder to manage it in a modern business.
 For those that know what it is, you’re probably wondering how you could possibly control and benefit from it.
 Those that think that overcoming it is possible, well, you’ve come to the right place to learn more.
 Happy reading!

 What is Shadow IT?

 According to Gartner, Shadow IT refers to every IT devices, software and services used without the consent of the organization’s IT department.
 This means that the department never agreed to the purchase of a service or isn’t even aware of it, making it more difficult to track its costs and usage.
 Based on a study by Gartner, 30% to 40% of an organization’s IT expenses are linked to Shadow IT, and according to the Everest Group, it would represent a 50% increase in the expected IT expenses.
 In addition, uncontrolled purchases in technology could lead to an average 30% in monetary loss (Amalgam Insights, 2017).
 As if it wasn't enough, 72% of CIOs don’t know how many Shadow IT applications are in use in their organization (Tech Pro Research, 2015).

 Between you and I, after seeing those statistics, it is much easier to understand how much Shadow IT can affect your organization, as well as the consequences and risks it comes with.